virajparimi/info-mapf/README.md

 We will also be assuming, for our testing, that we are dealing with continuous measurements.
 This is what allows us to use the gaussian process assumptions listed prior.

+You can find the working draft at --> https://www.overleaf.com/5562241342qvdbbcvmnvsk#fb90e0